-¶ 350.
+¶ 450.
 ORGANIZATION OF A NEW CHURCH.
-1. A new local church may be planted by any lay person or clergyperson of the Global Methodist Church with the consent of the bishop or district superintendent.

-A sponsoring local church, or group of local churches, shall be the agent in charge of the project.
-In the absence of a sponsoring church, an Annual Conference, through its designated leadership, may assume the initiative.
+1. With the sponsorship of a Global Methodist local church or group of churches, a new local church may be planted by any lay person or clergyperson of the Global Methodist Church.
+A sponsoring local church, or group of local churches or group of churches shall provide accountability for the project.
+In the absence of a sponsoring church or group of churches, an annual conference, through its designated leadership, may authorize the planting of a new local church and provide accountability.

-2. Each annual conference may determine the minimum number of members required for the chartering of a new local church.

-The bishop shall designate the district to which the new church shall belong.

-3. Upon the request of the organizing pastor, the district superintendent shall call the interested people to meet at an appointed time for the purpose of organizing them into a chartered local church, or may by written authorization designate an elder in the district to call such a meeting.

-Following a time of worship, opportunity shall be given to those in attendance to present themselves for membership, whether by transfer or profession of faith.

-Upon organization, the new local church shall function under the provisions of the Transitional Book of Doctrines and Discipline.
+- 2. Each annual conference shall determine the criteria required for the chartering of a new local church.
+The conference superintendent shall designate the district to which the new church shall belong. - 3.
+Upon the request of the organizing pastor, the presiding elder shall call the interested people to meet at an appointed time for the purpose of organizing them into a chartered local church or may by written authorization designate an elder in the district to call such a meeting.
+Following a time of worship, an opportunity shall be given to those in attendance to present themselves for membership, whether by transfer or profession of faith.
+Upon organization, the new local church shall function under the provisions of the Book of Doctrines and Discipline.